Speakers at the DCU Brexit Institute seminar on the pandemic

 How public-health needs and civil liberties were balanced during the pandemic was the topic of a seminar on the impact of COVID-19 on constitutional democracies.

-A discussion entitled 'Legal and constitutional perspectives on the COVID-19 pandemic' hosted by DCU’s Brexit Institute and Dublin European Law Institute (DELI), on 10 September, heard that public attitudes varied to virus restrictions.
+A discussion entitled 'Legal and constitutional perspectives on the COVID-19 pandemic', hosted by DCU’s Brexit Institute and Dublin European Law Institute (DELI) on 10 September, heard that public attitudes varied to virus restrictions.

 Accountability

-Retrospective evaluation is important too, he added.
+Retrospective evaluation was important too, he added.

 “The COVID pandemic is behind us, and not many of us want to talk about it any more because it was a very daunting time.

-“But it's important to still review what happened during that time and if all the measures were correct and necessary,” he said.
+“But it's important to still review what happened during that time, and if all the measures were correct and necessary,” he said.

 There were complaints in Denmark about mandatory public-transport mask-wearing, while Luxembourg’s stricter measures limited household outings to one person per week for essential shopping.